JaylyDev/ScriptAPI/scripts/commands/readme.md

-Replicate Commands class that was in the `Minecraft` module (renamed as `mojang-minecraft`)
+Replicate Commands class that was in the `Minecraft` module (renamed as `@minecraft/server`)

 ## Usage

 ### Commands.run

+> Deprecated!
-Runs a particular command from the context.
+> Runs a particular command from the context.

 ```ts
 Commands.run(commandString: string, target?: Dimension | Entity): any